Jet004/appoint-me/README.md

 - profile page
     - Finish display of appointment / payment history
     - Check that edit and delete buttons only visible on temp/own accounts. businessRep can not see buttons for "user"
+    - remove image edit button when business rep views user profile

 - ADMIN PANEL
     - Services blurb - description to include on the services page
     - create/update/delete services forms
     - create/update/delete business forms

+- SERVICEWORKERS

-- Services
+- MANIFEST
-    - Fix alignment of icons in links

 ## Improvements:
  - logo as SVG